Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Meals included: Breakfast, Lunch & Dinner

-• Distance travelled: about 200km
+• Distance travelled: about 70km

 Day 3: Etosha Park to Swakopmund – Namibia

 The adventure takes us through the infamous Skeleton Coast National Park all the way to the Atlantic Ocean.
 The coastline itself is a very hostile but fascinating area.
 It is known for the Welwitschia mirabilis, the Northern Namibia sand sea, the derelict oil rig near Toscanini, the Huab lagoon and the diminishing remains of the Winston Shipwreck.
-We continue travelling along the coast stopping to view the Zeila Shipwreck, one of the latest victims of the Skeleton Coast from as recent as 2007.
+We continue travelling along the coast, stopping to view the Zeila Shipwreck, one of the latest victims of the Skeleton Coast from as recent as 2007.

 We arrive in Swakopmund mid-afternoon.
 The rest of the day is free for you to do some sightseeing and explore the quaint town on foot.
 Alternatively, you can embark on one of the many optional activities on offer in and around Swakopmund, including skydiving, scenic flights, quad biking, dolphin cruises and more.
-Dinner tonight is at own expense in one of Swakopmund’s excellent restaurants and our guide will be happy to make recommendations or bookings depending on what we feel like.
-Tonight you sleep in comfortable accommodation with an en-suite bathroom.
+Dinner tonight is at your own expense in one of Swakopmund’s excellent restaurants, and our guide will be happy to make recommendations or bookings depending on what we feel like.
+Tonight you sleep in a comfortable accommodation with an en-suite bathroom.

 • Meals included: Breakfast & Lunch